Lilla-Kavecsanszki/order-easy/README.md

 ## Acknowledgments and Code

-I received inspiration for this project from my current job as well as from my partner's struggle regarding the issue at his job.
-I have also checked out works of other students for scope and what's best practice for a Milestone project 3.
+I received inspiration for this project from my personal experience working in the hosptality industry, as well as from my partner's struggles with similar issues at his job.
+In addition, I reviewed the work of other students to gain a better understanding of project scope and to identify best practices for Milestone Project 3.

  https://stackoverflow.com/questions/74665788/how-to-convert-string-to-number-in-python
  how to convert data into integers and floats